ninetynin/rsm-aimltaskphase/week1/week1 writeup.md

 polynomial regression is a linear regression model in which there can nth degree polynomial and instead of y = mx + c it can be y = axn + bx^(n-1) + cx^(n-2) + .... + z something like that and it can be logn or any other function afaik

+logistic regression is used to find the best possible thing to pick like x^2 or rootx or logx for multi var regression to fit the best possible way solution